steffenskov/Dapper.DDD.Repository/README.md

 - Domain-Driven Design friendly with Fluent configuration outside the domain layer using DependencyInjection.
 - Fully supports ValueObjects, and you can even infinitely nest them.
 - Built-in support for MS SqlServer and MySql / MariaDb, easy to extend with support for other databases.
+- Built-in CRUD methods
+- Support for custom types via TypeConverters such as e.g. [StrongTypedId](https://github.com/steffenskov/StrongTypedId) (Which I also highly recommend using for Domain-Driven Design)
 - Sample projects to help you get started.

 ## Installation: